kburak78/Mutation-rate-Ppr/README.md

     Average coverage of S5= 64.3218
     Average coverage of S6= 65.4336

-## 7. Identifying Coding and Non-coding regions with
+## 7. Identifying Coding and Non-coding regions with existing gtf-file

 extract coding regions from gtf-file.